crashoverride777/swifty-rate/README.md

 ## Deprecated

-This library has been deprecated and will no longer be maintained in the future.
+This library has been deprecated and is no longer actively maintained.
 Its simply time to move on from supporting iOS 10 in your apps.

 ## Requirements